charlesgarner98/di-workshop-07-tdd-intro/README.md

 Now let's do some TDD!
 Uncomment the `multiply()` test.

 **What do you expect to happen when you run your tests?**
+Error as the multiply method doesn't exist

 **What actually happened when you ran your tests?**
+Error as the multiply method doesn't exist

-**Add a method to the Coolculator so the test passes green**
+**Add a method to the Coolculator so the test passes green** Done

 **Uncomment the `subtract()` test and write some code to make it green** Remember the process: Red / Green / Refactor - is there any refactoring you could do to clean up your code?